mbyta/search-with-ia/README.md

 ## Introduction

-This chatbot leverages web search to find relevant information in response to user queries.
-It automatically searches the web, extracts key information, and uses a Large Language Model (LLM) to summarize the results.
-The LLM then analyzes the summary and provides a coherent and insightful answer based on the gathered information.
+This chatbot combines the power of real-time web search with advanced AI summarization to deliver accurate and up-to-date responses to user questions.<br>It uses a multi-agent system built with the [AutoGen](https://microsoft.github.io/autogen/0.2/) framework.

 ## Installation